 That’s why plenty of parents from all over the world are trying to make their children bilingual or trilingual as quickly as possible.
 If they hear two languages at home, they’ll quickly learn the pronunciation and the vocabulary.

-In fact, the longer you learn a language, the deeper you can explore.
+What’s more, learning Spanish at school can allow you to delve deeper into the language.
 When you learn Spanish at school, you’ll probably study more about Spanish history, famous Spanish artists, or even celebrities.
 The last thing you’d want to be is the only person who can’t speak Spanish at school.

 European and international trade